 The shell was taken to it's new position on a trailer, which was then dug down into the beach adjacent to the base.
-Steel plates were welded together to fill the space between the base and the trailer, and an expert JCB driver pulled the sculpture gently off the trailer and into position in a perfectly executed manoeuvre which drew the attention of many passers-by!
+Steel plates were welded together to fill the space between the base and the trailer, and an expert JCB driver pulled the sculpture gently off the trailer and into position in a perfectly executed manoeuvre which drew the attention of a crowd of onlookers.

 It's 8m long and 4m tall and weighs in at 16.5 tonnes, with words from the story of the Sea Swallow etched inside.
 Once the tide goes out, you'll be able to climb inside and listen for the sounds of the sea and waves.

 Mary's Shell was originally delivered to Cleveleys on Friday 13 September 2013 and spent a couple of weeks perched on a trailer on the shingle beach, awaiting transportation to it's final spot on the sand.

 Friday 13th September turned out to be an unfortunate choice of day - it was intended to be the day of installation but because of problems with the crane that was brought to site to do the lift, which wasn't suitable for use on the sand, the installation couldn't take place as planned.

 Everything went well for the second date of 25th September, and the Shell was positioned on the beach.

 The original artists illustrations for Mary's Shell